dilekgl/Dataguess/README.md

 ### 1. Industrial Vision Systems

-* Differentiating between products with varying colors/shapes
+* Differentiate between parts based on shape or color

 ### 2. Quality Control

-* Detecting defective or faulty components
+* Detect faulty or missing components on production lines

 ### 3. Autonomous Robotics

-* Detecting objects to enable appropriate actions
+* Object recognition for navigation or manipulation tasks

 ### 4. Inventory Management

-* Recognizing different items to update stock levels automatically
+* Automatically recognize and count inventory items

 ### 5. Assembly Line Automation

-* Controlling robotic arms through part recognition
+* Enable robotic arms to locate and assemble parts accurately

 ---

-## 📁 Saving the Model
+## 💾 Model Saving

-* The model is saved in `.pth` format at the end of each epoch.
+* Trained model is saved in `.pth` format after each epoch
-* Saved under the "models" directory.
+* Saved under the `output/` directory

+---

+## 💬 Code Structure & Comments

+* The code is modular and extensively commented to help new users understand the workflow
+* Major sections include: data loading, model definition, training loop, evaluation, and inference

 ---